taydejesus/gameLab/README.md

 None!
 Please report bugs!

 ### Biggest wins and challenges:
 My biggest win was separating my JS files.
-Once that occured, it was easier to deal with bugs.
+Once that was done, it was easier to deal with bugs.

 ### The game you chose:
 The name of the game is "Taylor's Game," and it is a puzzle.
 Sometimes this puzzle will require some educated guessing!